 To succeed in a Florida premises liability lawsuit, you generally must prove that:

 Every case is slightly different.
 There can also be questions about why you were on the property in the first place.
-Our lawyers can help you resolve any complications that might come up along the way.
+A lawyer can help you resolve any complications that might come up along the way.

 A property owner’s duty of care will vary based on why you were on the property, including: